hfjelstad/Profile-Documentation/10-Objects/DatedServiceJourney.markdown

 # DatedServiceJourney

 >[!NOTE]
->A particular ServiceJourney of a vehicle on a particular OperatingDay.
+>A particular [ServiceJourney](/10-Objects/ServiceJourney.md) of a vehicle on a particular [OperatingDay](/10-Objects/OperatingDay.md).
 >
->Operational details of the DatedServiceJourney is derived from a referenced generic ServiceJourney.
-The generic Journey cannot specify dayTypes when this is defined by the OperatingDay of the DatedServiceJourney.
+>Operational details of the DatedServiceJourney is derived from a referenced generic [ServiceJourney](/10-Objects/ServiceJourney.md).
+The generic Journey cannot specify [dayTypes](/10-Objects/DayType.md) when this is defined by the [OperatingDay](/10-Objects/OperatingDay.md) of the DatedServiceJourney.
 >
->See definition under General information
 >
->Defined in TimetableFrame
+>Defined in PublicationDelivery/dataObjects/[TimetableFrame](/01-Frames/TimetableFrame.md)/vehicleJourneys
->
->Examples in the GitHub-repository
->
->NB:
->This data type is under Nordic revision, where its core structure is currently operational but supplementary data / improvements may be introduced in the NeTEx profile at a later stage.

 <br>